lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 # Introduction

 Brief definitions:
-* *Persistant toxicants* are chemicals that resist breakdown and clearance in the body and can accumulate over years or decades.
+* *Persistent toxicants* are chemicals that resist breakdown and clearance in the body and can accumulate over years or decades.
-* *Total body burden* is the amount of these toxicants stored in all tissues, not just what happens to be ciruclating on the day  you draw blood.
+* *Total body burden* is the amount of these toxicants stored in all tissues, not just what happens to be circulating on the day you draw blood.

 There's a gap in public health surveillance that I believe will eventually have to be addressed if we want the march of progress in population health to continue.
 Current surveillance relies heavily on biological fluids (blood serum and urine) to monitor population exposure to environmental contaminants.
 While these matrices effectively capture recent exposures and water-soluble compounds, they frequently fail to reflect the total body burden of persistent toxicants.

 This gap exists because many critical pollutants do not remain in circulation; they sequester in specific tissue compartments over a lifetime, and they can be tricky to measure.
 Lipophilic compounds like PCBs and pesticides partition into adipose tissue, mercury builds up in nervous tissue, lead accumulates in the skeleton, and so on.
 Consequently, relying solely on fluid biomonitoring creates a pharmacokinetic blind spot, risking a significant underestimation of the toxicological drivers behind chronic diseases, and especially those with long latency periods such as neurodegenerative disorders and renal pathology.

 Recent post-mortem analyses underscore the urgency of addressing this gap.
 [Studies have confirmed](https://doi.org/10.1021/acs.est.4c09458) the presence of per- and polyfluoroalkyl substances (PFAS a.k.a. "forever chemicals") in human brain tissue, adding quantitative evidence to growing concerns about blood-brain barrier penetration by these compounds.
 Furthermore, [the detection of black carbon](https://doi.org/10.1186/s12989-018-0250-8) in airway macrophages serves as a dosimeter for lifetime particulate exposure that ambient air monitors cannot replicate.
 These findings suggest that the body acts as a historical archive, recording exposures that fluid analysis misses entirely.

+The emerging concern over microplastics provides another illustration.
+A [2025 study in Nature Medicine](https://doi.org/10.1038/s41591-024-03453-1) comparing autopsy samples from 2016 and 2024 found that plastic concentrations in human brain tissue increased by approximately 50% over just eight years, with brain samples containing 7 to 30 times more plastic than liver or kidney samples from the same individuals.
+These nanoscale polyethylene shards, largely invisible to standard fluid-based monitoring, would have gone entirely undetected without tissue analysis.

 # Building a Representative Sample